DSxOS/dsxos-app-A1/README.md

-# dsxos-app-A1

-# Peak shaving Application
+# dsxos-app-A1 - Peak shaving Application

-Consists of Two Applications
+This repository contains a **Peak Shaving Application** consisting of two coordinated components:

+    1. Power Management Application

+    2. Energy Management Application

+Together, they manage power and energy flows at the Point of Common Coupling (PCC) to ensure operational efficiency and constraint compliance.

 ## Power Management Application